erifejams/Angry-Turtle/README.md

 •	then press call near the service area.
 This will spawn the other turtle make sure your running the turtlesim window (ros2 run turtlesim turtlesim_node) in another terminal. <br>

 ## Terminal #5:
-### (TO SPAWN A NEW TURTLE)
+### (TO SPAWN A NEW TURTLE) - this can be done using the previous command so can skip
 •	ros2 service call /spawn turtlesim/srv/Spawn '{x: 2.0, y: 2.0, theta: 0.0, name: turtle2}' 'turtle2' can be changed to any name you want <br>
-•	you can press any arrow to control the spawned turtle to go in any direction.
+•	you can press any arrow to control the spawned turtle to go in any direction. <br>

 ## Terminal #6:
 ### to get the spawned turtle to move by itself
 •	ros2 topic pub --rate 1 /turtle2/cmd_vel geometry_msgs/msg/Twist "{linear: {x: 2.0, y: 0.0, z: 0.0}, angular: {x: 0.0, y: 0.0, z: 0.0}}" <br>
+• rosrun turtlesim turtle_teleop_key --ros-args --remap turtle1/cmd_vel:=turtle2/cmd_vel <br>

 ### To write usi with main turtle from #3 terminal:
 •	in thE terminal where this line is running 'ros2 run usi_angry_turtle move2goal', enter the points as follows : <br>